 Time Item Report Lead 17.00 1 Chair's Welcome and Announcements Chairman 1.1 Apologies Verbal Chairman To receive apologies for absence 1.2 Declarations of Interest Verbal Chairman Governors are requested to declare any interests they have in items on the agenda.
-1.3 Minutes and Matters Arising Chairman (a) Minutes of the Council of Governors meeting held on 7 November 2019 Approve Pg 4 Chairman (b) Action Log Receive Pg 9 Trust Secretary 2 (a) Chairman's Report (b) Chief Executive's Report Verbal Chairman Chief Executive PRESENTATION, INFORMATION and APPROVAL ITE 17.30 3.1 Inter-hospital patient record access Verbal Medical Director 3.2 Patient portal update Presentation Director of Corporate Affairs 3.3 Non-executive Director recruitment update Receive Chairman 3.4 Quality priorities 2020/21 Approve To follow Director of Patient Care
+1.3 Minutes and Matters Arising Chairman (a) Minutes of the Council of Governors meeting held on 7 November 2019 Approve Pg 4 Chairman (b) Action Log Receive Pg 9 Trust Secretary 2 (a) Chairman's Report (b) Chief Executive's Report Verbal Chairman Chief Executive PRESENTATION, INFORMATION a and APPROVA L ITEMS 17.30 3.1 Inter-hospital patient record access Verbal Medical Director 3.2 Patient portal update Presentation Director of Corporate Affairs 3.3 Non-executive Director recruitment update Receive Chairman 3.4 Quality priorities 2020/21 Approve To follow Director of Patient Care

 and Chief

 Nurse

-ASSURANCE REPORTS FROM COMMITTEES
+ASSURANCE REPORTS FR TEES

 18.00 4.1 (Summary Report) Receive Chairman of

 Finance and Investment Committee Pg 14 the Committee

 4.2 (Summary Report) Receive Chairman of

 Charitable Funds Committee Pg 16 the Committee

 4.3 (Summary Report) Receive Chairman of

 Quality and Clinical Risk Committee Pg 18 the Committee

 4.4 (Summary Report) Receive Chairman of

 Workforce and Development Assurance Committee Pg 20 the Committee

-GOVERNORS UP
+GOVERNORS U PDATE

 18:15 5.1 Healthwatch Milton Keynes Update Report Receive Pg 23 CEO Healthwatch Milton Keynes

-LGBT+ project report Pg 26 lumion regimes
+LGBT+ project report Pg 26 Million Reynes

 5.2 Lead Governor's Report Verbal Alan Hastings

 PERFORMANCE

 18:30 6.1 Integrated Performance Report Month 4 Receive Pg 46 Chief Executive

 6.2 Finance Report Month Receive Pg 50 Director of Finance

 GOVERNANCE

 18.40 7.1 Motions and Questions from Council of Governors Receive Chairman

 7.2 Any other Business Chairman

 7.3 Date and time of next meeting

 14 April 2020; 09:30 - 12:30 Note Chairman

 7.4 Resolution to Exclude the Press and Public

-Governors' to resolution to public and mosession to combusiness. "that represed and other mosescluded from meeting have request the Council of pass the following exclude the press and ove into private ensider private entatives of the press embers of the public be an the remainder of this fing regard to the nature of the business eted." -- --- -- --
+The Chair to request the Council of Governors' to pass the following resolution to exclude the press and public and move into private session to consider private business."that representatives of the press and other members of the public be excluded from the remainder of this meeting having regard to the confidential nature of the business to be transacted." -- --